Canopy Tents & Pop-Up Canopies

 Spend More Time Outdoors With Screen Canopies & Shelters

-From a beach tent for the sand to a team shelter for the stands, select from a variety of structures, features and materials for the pop-up canopy that matches your adventure.
+From a beach canopy for the sand to a team shelter for the stands, select from a variety of structures, features and materials for the pop-up canopy that matches your adventure.
 Closed-in screen rooms are great for entertaining at the campground.
 Instant canopies make setting up the backyard barbecue a breeze.

 - Pop-up or instant canopies are constructed of lightweight materials for simple assembly.
 These mild-weather canopies can be set up in a matter of minutes.
 They usually come with ground stakes.

 - The sturdiness of your canopy depends in large part on the materials used.
 If you’re just getting some shade on the beach, opt for a lightweight structure.
 Canopies used for longer events should be specially designed for extended use.

 - Beach canopies are designed for lounging ocean-side in the sand.
 For added utility, choose a shelter with sun-resistant vinyl.
 And your team can cool off on the benches beneath a team shelter, designed for use on the sidelines.
 To see our collection of top-rated beach canopies, shop Best Beach Tents

 When purchasing your new canopy, shelter or screened-in room, you should consider two essential components: the frame and the tarp or covering.

 - Polyester tarps are durable and water-resistant, but not waterproof.
 If you’re setting up a semi-permanent structure, look for a polyethylene tarp.
 This material is both waterproof and UV-ray resistant.
 Polyethylene canopies with vinyl coating are also flame-retarding.

 - Steel frames are sturdy and ultra-durable, but heavy.
 If you’re looking for a structure that’s easy to carry, look for an aluminum frame.
 This material is resistant to corrosion and rust but does not handle well in windy conditions.